 1. What is a water supply pipe and who owns it?

-For most of our customers the water supply pipe is the pipe that runs from the edge of your property boundary and ends at your stop valve inside your home.
-A property can have an individual supply pipe, or they can have a shared supply pipe (one pipe feeding more than one property).
+For most of our customers the water supply pipe is the pipe that runs from the edge of your property boundary and ends at your stop valve inside your home, where your property is bounded by a public road or street.
+A property can have an individual supply pipe, or it can have a shared supply pipe (one pipe feeding more than one property).
 You will often find that flats and older or terraced houses are more than likely to have their water supplied by a shared water supply pipe.

 2. What is a water communication pipe and who owns it?